fideloper/Mailman/README.md

 ));
 ```

-## My library does more, how do I get to it?
+## My mail provider does more stuff, how do I get to it in code?
 If the email transport does more, or you need extra options, there is an available function getCore() in each transport, which will give you direct access to that library.
 Here's an example.

 ```php